Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

 Henry’s marriage to Catherine Howard came close to matching the drama of his earlier partnerships – perhaps unsurprising given that his teenage bride was a first cousin of Anne Boleyn.

-By autumn, rumours about Catherine’s conduct were abundant and the Archbishop of Canterbury, Thomas Cranmer, came to learn of her alleged affair with Culpeper, as well as her previous relationship with the Dowager Duchess’s secretary.
+By autumn, rumours about Catherine’s conduct were abundant and the Archbishop of Canterbury, Thomas Cranmer, came to learn of her alleged affair with Culpeper, as well as her previous relationship with the Dowager Duchess’s secretary, Dereham.

-Cranmer saw this as his chance to reduce the influence of his political rival the Roman Catholic house of Norfolk, and thus launched an investigation into Catherine’s alleged affairs.
-Within months, Catherine had gone the same way as her cousin Anne, executed for high treason.
+Cranmer saw this as his chance to reduce the influence of his political rival, the Roman Catholic house of Norfolk, and thus launched an investigation into Catherine’s alleged affairs.
+Catherine was detained and questioned in November 1541.